 #1.
 Writing your resume

 Before you begin your job search, you should write a resume.
-While job seekers are understandably keen to get started, it’s essential to have the bones of a solid document ready so that you can send it to recruiters or employers as soon as possible.
+While job seekers are eager to begin their journey, it is crucial to prepare a strong document that you can promptly send to recruiters or employers.

 Your resume is the first impression you make.
 Remember, each hiring manager reads a lot of resumes.
-Some research suggests they only scan each document for five seconds before deciding whether to pass or not.
+Some research suggests they only scan each document for five seconds before deciding whether to pass.
 So, do them a favour and make sure it’s clean, professional, and easy to read.

 Build your personal brand to stand out from other candidates